- Who is posting ideas?

 - Portal: Ideas posted or votes added on your forums.

-- Contributor Sidebar: Ideas and requests captured through the contributor sidebar by internal teams.
+- Contributor Sidebar: Ideas and feedback captured through the contributor sidebar by internal teams.

-- Zendesk: Ideas and requests captured through the Zendesk integration.
+- Zendesk: Ideas and feedback captured through the Zendesk integration.

 - SFDC Opportunity Integration: Ideas and feedback captured through the SFDC integration.

-- Admin: Ideas and requests captured by admins directly within UserVoice.
+- Admin: Ideas and feedback captured by admins directly within UserVoice.

 - Widget: Ideas captured or votes (support) added through the post idea widget.

-- API: Ideas, votes or requests captured via a custom integration built by your team using our API.
+- API: Ideas, votes or feedback captured via a custom integration built by your team using our API.

 - iOS SDK: Ideas posted via our iOS SDK.